alexklavens/tripadvisor-magazine/README.md

 * Jonathan Tseng -- Software Engineering Intern
 * Chloe Smith -- Product Management Intern

-My mom *loves* writing reviews on TripAdvisor.
-She takes the time to write throughough, informative, and helpful reviews.

-I thought that amongst the millions of travel reviews already on TripAdvisor, there must be some examples of incredibly high-quality writing, and that TripAdvisor users might .

 ## Data and Population

+We analyzed all reviews of currently-open hotels, restaurants, and attractions in London.

+We used TripAdvisor's internal databases and APIs, rather than public-facing ones.

 We make the assumption that this project, at any scale, should not depend on real-time data gathering and language processing.
+Analyzing all reviews -- even just for London -- takes a while!
+The content is not likely to drastically change at any given moment.
+See below...

 We decided to run database querries and execute NLP offline and store our final results in a way that we could easily process on our server.

 In a larger-scale version of this project, this should be done automatically on a reoccuring basis.

 ## Natural Language Processing

+How did we define "good" or "high-quality" writing?

+Our NLP algorithm analyzed each review for features such as sentiment, spelling accuracy, word complexity, and more.

+We also placed some manual filters in the image of editorial submission standards: a minimum word count, a minimum rating, etc.

-## The CMS
+## The Web App

+We built a Flask application to serve TripAdvisor Magazine

 ## Which Locations and Reviews Are Eligible?